I was a Marcos apologist, and this is my story.

 I take offense.

-I take offense to the idea that after thirty years, we are celebrating People Power by toppling down a dictatorship only to have the son of the dictator waltz back in power along with their cohorts and run for vice president of this country.
+I take offense to the idea that after thirty years, we celebrate People Power anniversaries after toppling a dictatorship in 1986 only to have the son of the dictator waltz back in power along with their cohorts and run for vice president of this country. (yes Bong-bong Marcos almost won the Vice-Presidency and is still trying to wrest power under the Duterte government)

 I take offense that after thousands of documented cases of human rights abuses and millions of dollars being recovered from ill-gotten wealth, millions of Filipinos still question the validity of EDSA People Power.